Schweisweiler: Religion

 The village has a Catholic church with services held on Sundays and holidays.

 Theater

 The village has a theater group made mostly up of local people.
 Plays involving current social themes are intertwined with the local dialect to produce region-specific social commentary.
-Performances are held in the village community hall once a year, four times (over two weekends) to sold-out audiences.
+Performances are held in the village community hall once a year, four times (over two weekends).

 Nature

 The village is located in a valley with walking areas on each side of the valley.
 The south side of the village has a nature trail (Naturlehrpfad) with signs detailing specific types of trees and vegetation.
 There are several information posters and learning experiments along the approximately 1 mile trail.